wordtreefoundation/book-of-mormon/README.md

 ### Want to become an editor?

 If you'd like to become an editor, please contact the WordTree Foundation.
+See the [Editing Guide](editing.adoc) to learn how to contribute as an editor using AsciiDoc.

 #### Editors should adhere to these quality standards: